-3. You Bad Weather Zoo Trip Packing List
+3. Your Bad Weather Zoo Trip Packing List

 If you’re going to visit the zoo during bad weather, it’s a good idea to make sure you have the right things packed.
-Here’s our list.
+Here’s our list of must-haves for your trip.
 Let us know if we left anything in the comments below!

 First, you’ll need anything you would need on a regular zoo day, including:

 - Bottled water